-Mortgage rates showed no clear direction in the St. Louis area this week.
+A number of important mortgage rates climbed in the St. Louis area this week.

-The average rate on the benchmark 30-year fixed-rate mortgage rate for the St. Louis area remained consistent at 3.91 percent, according to Bankrate’s national survey of large lenders.
+The average rate on the benchmark 30-year fixed-rate mortgage rate for the St. Louis area moved upward to 3.97 percent, according to Bankrate’s national survey of large lenders.
+While the local rate was up 3 basis points from last week, it was lower than the national average rate of 4.09 percent.
+A basis point is one-hundredth of 1 percentage point.

-The mortgages in the survey for this week had an average of 0.37 discount and origination points.
+The mortgages in the survey for the current week had an average of 0.50 discount and origination points.

-Breaking ranks with the 30-year conventional mortgage the average rate for 30-year jumbo mortgages fell this week, down 12 basis points to 3.88 percent.
+Conversely, the average rate for 30-year jumbo mortgages, used for loans of more than $625,500, was unchanged this week, remaining at 4.00 percent.
 Jumbo mortgages are used for loan amounts above limits set by the Federal Housing Finance Agency; for the St. Louis area, that limit is $424,100.

-The popular 5/1 adjustable-rate mortgage rate rose 4 points this week, climbing to 3.08 percent.
-5/1 adjustable-rate mortgages allow homeowners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.
-They are the most popular type of variable-rate mortgage.
+The popular 5/1 adjustable-rate mortgage rate held at 3.17 percent this week.
+5/1 adjustable-rate mortgages allow property owners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.
+They are the most common type of variable-rate mortgage.

 Weekly mortgage survey